 However, if you want to make real, life-changing money from your blog, then read on.

-The entire reason I created my blog AdamEnfroy.com was to prove that you can start blogging in 2019 and make a significant income in months, not years.
+The entire reason I created my personal brand blog AdamEnfroy.com was to prove that you can start blogging now and make a significant income in months, not years.

-Today, I will help you start your blog using the same tactics I used this year to grow from zero, quit my full-time in 6 months, and start traveling the world.
+Today, I will help you start your blog using the same tactics I used this year to grow from zero, make over $35k/month, quit my full-time in 6 months, and start traveling the world.